karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 <code>{"text":"A few updates to how the session management flows: * A user is added to the session. * A user is only part of a single session at a given moment..."}</code>
 </div>

-This "Build, Review, Improve—Repeat" cycle was the engine of progress.
+This "Build, Review, Improve--Repeat" cycle was the engine of progress.
 It allowed for rapid, incremental development while ensuring the evolving codebase stayed aligned with my intent.

 A critical step in this verification process was enforcing quality through testing.